 - For each board sold a native tree is planted, helping to restore and maintain New Zealand's environment.

-Please Note: If your board requires being made to order please allow up to 10 working days for dispatch.
 Feel free to contact us if you would like more information.

 Crafted from sustainably and locally grown Macrocarpa, this board was designed and made by The Paper Rain Project in Marlborough, New Zealand.